DuarteDomingues/Social-Book-Cataloging-Web-Software-Engineering-Project/README.md

 * The folder arq_detalhada contains a pdf file with the project detailed architecture.
 * The folder implementacao_teste contains python code with the tests developed in the project.
 * The folder implementacao_final contains the final project code, developed in Django.
+* The folder relatorio contains the final project report.